 This post is brought to you by Post-It Brand.
-It features a fun DIY project using products from the new Post-it Study collection.
+It features a fun DIY project using 3 ring binders and products from the new Post-it Study collection.

 Practice Is Easier With Music Binder Organization